luyilin/vue-cute-timeline/README.md

 - `hollow`

-  Control the circle is hollow or not.
+  Control whether the circle is hollow or not.

   ```
   Type: boolean